Health

 Maternal and Child Health

+One in every 24 children does not survive to their 5th birthday.
+Maternal deaths remain unacceptably high at 367 deaths per 100,000 live births.
 HopeCore’s Maternal and Child Health (MCH) program aims to address this challenge through mobile, community-based MCH clinics conducted in central community locations or in homes to ensure clinics are geographically accessible and mothers are comfortable.

-Achievements in Maternal Child Health 2023:
+Achievements in Maternal and Child Health:

 Children were treated in our mobile clinics